zixinh/aws-notes/README.md

     - Class C: first 24 bits as network, rest bits as hosts
     - Class D & E: special usage
   - Classless addressing
     - each first bits as network, rest bits as hosts
+    - good for IP subnetting
+    - size of /n = 2 * /n+1
 - private addressing
   - why standardize? - to ensure accurate execution of public & private address translation
   - 10.0.0.0 to 10.255.255.255 (size of 1 class A network)